 The waitress frowned, “Afraid not.”

 Bella rolled her eyes and read the woman’s name on her tag.
-“Well, Harley….Do I need ID to get a coffee, too?” she smarted.
+“Well, Carla….Do I need ID to get a coffee, too?” she smarted.

 “Nope, that I can do!”
-With a salute, Harley jaunted off to fill the order.
+With a salute, Carla jaunted off to fill the order.

 Bella was reading through the menu to decide what she wanted when a bottle of Bud Light was placed down in front of her.
 She glanced up to the waitress and was about to say something, but she was cut off.

 “Don’t thank me, thank the hot guy over there at the counter.”
-Harley then jerked her head towards the counter, “The drink is on him.
+Carla then jerked her head towards the counter, “The drink is on him.
 He said it looked like you needed one.”

 Bella warily glanced over towards the counter, spotting the guy she had seen earlier standing under the lamppost.
 He raised his glass to her and nodded once.
 She took a good look at him and noted that his eyes were a startling blue filled with pain and sorrow.
 She fleetingly wondered if he had lost as much as she had.
 She shook her head, clearing her thoughts and turned back towards the waitress to place her order.